tncma/Feedbackit/README.md

 ##### TODO

-	1) Adding Tamil langauage compatibility.
+	1) Adding multi language support.

 	2) Adding more admins based on location.
 For example, the category Transport can have multiple admins based on location.
 There can be a transport admin in Madurai and Chennai.
+This process would help us distribute the incoming feedbacks based on locations and categories.

 	3) Making a mobile app which will let users upload feedbacks on the go.

+#### Initial Setup

+	1) The entire app built on Ruby on Rails.
+Install necessary gems.

 #### Team members